MonikaSData/PyBer_Analysis/README.md

 ## Summary
 - *Business recommendations to address any disparities among the city types:*

-   - Rural cities bring the lowest revenue which could be caused by the high fare rates per rides (on average the fare rate per ride is higher by ~ $10.1 compared to urban cities)
    Recommendations:
    1. Increase the number of drivers in rural and suburban cities
    2. Review fare rates in rural and suburban cities